Contents: To jump to the topic you would like, click on the links below

 Writing is accomplished by placing a piece of heavy paper in the slate, aligning it correctly and closing the slate.
 The pins in the back of the slate puncture or pinch the paper securely between the two halves of the slate.
 The person writing begins in the upper right, each combination of dots in the cell has to be completed backward.
 The awl is positioned and pressed to form a depression in the paper.
 The writer moves to one of the other dots in the cell or to the next cell as appropriate.
 The Slate is repositioned as needed to continue writing on the paper.
 When completed the writer removes the slate and turns the paper over to read the braille by feeling the dots that were pushed up from the back.

-Slate and Stylus is a reasonably low cost and convenient means of writing braille and is available from Organizations such as the South African National Council for the Blind who sell them.
-You can contact South African National Council for the blind to receive a quote or find out more about this product.
+The Slate and Stylus is a reasonably low cost and convenient means of writing braille and is available from Organizations such as the South African National Council for the blind and Sensory Solutions who sell them.
+You can contact them to receive a quote or find out more about this product.

 The A4 Sheet Magnifier: This magnifier has a 2x magnification and is ideal for magnifying books, magazines, paperwork, craft work and needle work.
 The magnifier comes with 2 stands and can be used as a hands free device.
 The stands are adjustable in height and allow viewing from a flat and angled perspective.
 The stands can be removed and the magnifier can be folded for easy storage.
 Dimensions: 280 mm (W) x 210mm (L) x 14 mm (D).
-You can contact Edit Microsytems to find out more or receive a quote.

-Butterfly Digital Magnifier: The 3.5 inch handheld electronic magnifier, the Butterfly, is designed for the people with low vision who are on the go.
+Butterfly Digital Magnifier: The Butterfly Digital Magnifier (pictured right) is a 3.5 inch handheld electronic magnifier which is designed for the people with low vision who are on the go.
 Because of its light weight and compact size, Butterfly can be hung around the neck or kept in the pocket, handbag or even purse.
 The Butterfly is ideal for spot reading, such as from a price label, menu and or signs around you.
 3.5 inch screen; Zoom in/out 1.5X to 15X magnification; Change colour mode (5 modes); Freeze frame/ Capture image.

-Helix HD Magnifier: This Helix HD Magnifier is ideal if you are struggling to read text & need something more powerful than an optical magnifier, it is also however ideal for writing letters, cards, crosswords, sudoku, reading post, bank statements, cooking instructions, etc. With magnification of up to 150x, enhanced reading colours, lines, blinds & unique signature box, everyday tasks that were difficult are now possible again; such as reading.
+Helix HD Magnifier: This Helix HD Magnifier (pictured right) is ideal if you are struggling to read text & need something more powerful than an optical magnifier, it is also however ideal for writing letters, cards, crosswords, sudoku, reading post, bank statements, cooking instructions, etc. With magnification of up to 150x, enhanced reading colours, lines, blinds & unique signature box, everyday tasks that were difficult are now possible again; such as reading.

 Helix HD is light enough to easily move around the home or office & connects to any television or computer monitor via an HDMI / DVI connection.
 With Helix HD integrated output selector, you can connect your PC, laptop, Mac or set-top box etc. to the same screen as the Helix HD & instantly switch between them using the dedicated button on Helix HD control pad.
 Would like a portable solution that you can use around the house and at work.; Have dyslexia and find that changing the colours of text make documents easier to read.
 It has a simple tactile control pad which makes is easy to operate.